Ace Hood: 2013–present: Trials & Tribulations

-For his debut single on the We The Best & Cash Money label, he reunited with Trey Songz after 4 years, to make the early-2000s-styled love single known as "I Need Your Love".
+For his debut single on the We the Best & Cash Money label, Hood reunited with Trey Songz after four years, to make the early-2000s-styled love single "I Need Your Love".

 Hood released his mixtape Starvation 2 on January 10, 2013.
-The mixtape features guest appearances from Meek Mill, French Montana and Plies.
-On January 16, 2013, Hood announced his fourth studio album titled Trials & Tribulations and released the first single from the album titled "Bugatti" featuring Future and Rick Ross.
-The song is produced by Mike WiLL Made It.
+It features guest appearances from Meek Mill, French Montana and Plies.

+On January 16, 2013, Hood announced his fourth studio album, Trials & Tribulations and released the first single from the album, "Bugatti", featuring Future and Rick Ross.
+The song was produced by Mike WiLL Made It.
 On February 6, 2013, the music video was released for "Bugatti" featuring Future and Rick Ross.
 The song made a hot-shot debut on the Hot R&B/Hip-Hop Songs chart at number 42.
-"Bugatti" has since peaked at number 33 on the Hot 100, becoming Hood's most successful single to date as a lead artist, and his first top 40 hit since "Out Here Grindin'".
+"Bugatti" peaked at number 33 on the Hot 100, becoming Hood's most successful single to date as a lead artist, and his first top 40 hit since "Out Here Grindin'".

 On February 19, 2013, it was announced that Trials & Tribulations would be released on July 16, 2013.